-The Virtual John Donne Project uses digital modeling technology to to enable users to explore the lived religion of England in the early seventeenth century.
+The Virtual John Donne Project uses digital modeling technology to enable users to explore the lived religion of England in the early seventeenth century.
 Our goal is to recreate worship services in the specific settings of their original performance so they may be experienced as they unfold in real time.

 John Donne – Dean, St. Paul’s Cathedral, London